-DIVISION A5 - Ranch Horsemanship
+Division A5 - Ranch Horsemanship

-1. Individual workouts/patterns will be used in all Ranch Horsemanship classes.
-May be asked to back and stand for dismounting and mounting.
-Horsemanship only to count.
-Horses and ponies (entire class or finalist) to be ridden at a walk, jog, and lope, at least one way of the ring.
-Chaps and spurs optional.
-The pattern will be posted at least one hour prior to the start of the class.
+Individual patterns will be used in all Ranch Horsemanship classes.
+Riders may be asked to back and stand for mounting/dismounting.
+Horses and ponies to be ridden at a walk, jog, lope at least one way of the ring.
+The pattern will be posted at least one hour prior to start of class.